 In 2013, EMS committed to developing a comprehensive Strategic Plan.
 This plan, which is updated annually, serves as a guiding document to maintain a sustainable competitive advantage.
 By investing in training, equipment, and facilities, EMS has solidified its reputation as a high-quality provider of environmental, industrial, and energy services across an expanding operating area.
 Transformative events included: designation as an Oil Spill Removal Organization (OSRO) by the U.S. Coast Guard; approval by multiple contractor screen consortiums; and execution of master service agreements with numerous Fortune 500 companies in the oil and gas, utility, transportation, and manufacturing industries.

-Today, EMS has grown to more than 150 employees, with operation centers in Cleveland, Chattanooga, Chicago, Cincinnati, Columbus, Indianapolis, Philadelphia, Pittsburgh, Steubenville, Toledo and Zanesville.
+Today, EMS has grown to more than 150 employees, with operation centers in Cleveland, Atlanta, Chattanooga, Chicago, Cincinnati, Columbus, Detroit, Indianapolis, Philadelphia, Pittsburgh, Steubenville, and Zanesville.
 Far beyond its early days as a waste broker, EMS now provides full-service emergency spill response, oilfield services, environmental services, waste transportation, site remediation, and tank management services.